Moussa Diaby: Return to PSG

+Missing part of the preparation due to the 2018 UEFA European Under-19 Championship, Diaby rejoined Paris Saint-Germain during the summer tour.
+This gave him the opportunity to play his first matches with the professional team, scoring his first goal in a friendly against Atlético Madrid and winning the 2018 Trophée des Champions, although he did not play in the match.
+Initially, a new loan to Montpellier or Real Sociedad was considered, but the new Parisian coach Thomas Tuchel decided to keep Diaby at the club.

 On 14 September 2018, Diaby, who replaced Lassana Diarra at halftime, scored for PSG in the 86th minute in a 4–0 win over AS Saint-Étienne.
-Diaby became the 124th academy graduate to feature for the senior side.
+He became the 124th academy graduate to feature for the senior side.

-He went on to make 25 Ligue 1 appearances in 2018–19, scoring four times across all competitions and averaging an assist every 190 minutes during the club's successful title defence.
+Diaby went on to make 25 Ligue 1 appearances in 2018–19, scoring four times across all competitions and averaging an assist every 190 minutes during the club's successful title defence.